sayan-code-max/Spotify-Clone/README.md

 # Spotify-Clone
-This a spotify clone using html, css and js.
+This is a spotify clone.
+I have used html, css and js for this project.